capotej/existential/README.markdown

 # Existential
-Fine grained authorization can't get any simpler than this.
+The bare minimum to handle custom fine grained authorization in Rails

 ### Installation
 From your rails directory